See under parallax(def 2).

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 The apparent displacement of an object caused by a change in the position from which it is viewed.

-An apparent shift in the position of an object, such as a star, caused by a change in the observer's position that provides a new line of sight.
+A change in the apparent position of an object relative to more distant objects, caused by a change in the observer's line of sight towards the object.
 The parallax of nearby stars caused by observing them from opposite points in Earth's orbit around the Sun is used in estimating the stars' distance from Earth through triangulation.